Dr. Rostislav Ignatov, MD

 Once the problem is acknowledged, seeking assistance becomes imperative.
 Reaching out for help may involve confiding in friends, family members, or a trusted confidant.
 This step requires courage, vulnerability, and willingness to accept support.

-A study suggests that professional help, such as counseling or therapy, can be instrumental in guiding younger people through the complexities of alcohol problems.
+A study suggests that professional help, such as counseling or therapy, can be instrumental in guiding individuals through the complexities of alcohol problems.
 This outreach is not a sign of weakness but a courageous stride toward healing.

 Finding a suitable treatment program is the next step after recognizing the need for change and reaching out for support.
 Treatment options vary, including outpatient counseling, inpatient rehabilitation, or support groups.